meribold/dotfiles/readme.md

 ## Installation

-Be warned that my setup is personal, opinionated, and sometimes my own information is hard-coded.
-Some configuration is specific to [Arch][], my ThinkPad, or otherwise not portable.
-That being said, you can specifically install the configuration for individual programs without any extraneous changes being made.
-Installation uses [GNU Make][].
+Don't proceed unless you are me.

 Clone this repository to `~/dotfiles`:

 ```bash
 git clone https://github.com/meribold/dotfiles.git ~/dotfiles
 ```

 Initialize and clone submodules:

 ```bash
 git submodule update --init --jobs 32
 ```

 Install the configuration for programs you're interested in by giving Make their names.
 The makefile generally doesn't replace conflicting files; move or remove them manually.
 For example:

 ```bash
 mv ~/.vim ~/.vim.backup